Yosemite National Park Landscape Photography Workshops Classes

 What to Expect

-The thing I can absolutely guarantee, is that you will get exposure to all areas of the valley, all shooting vistas, all major Yosemite geographic views that your time will allow, conditions permitting.
+The thing I can absolutely guarantee is that I will get you into all areas of the valley and at the right time, weather permitting; that’s all shooting vistas, all major Yosemite geographic views that your time will allow, conditions permitting.
 The workshops will cover the valley thoroughly with very little hiking.

 In 2022, Glacier Point Road was closed for major road repair and reconfiguration of the road and parking lot.
 This was a huge project, and it was planned for reopening in 2023.
-They opened the road with 30 minute delays in mid-summer, but the park service has been closed-lipped about when they plan to be fully reopening.
-So, we’ll just have to see how things are when we convene.
+It is now fully open, and, for the spring workshop, all we have to do is hope they finish plowing while we are there.
+For the Fall workshop, there will be no problem getting there, but in winter, the road is closed.
 We’ll hopefully still be able to visit the Tuolumne Meadow area and Tioga Pass area if the road is open.
 And, if everyone wants to go, we can even make a side trip to Mono Lake and have dinner at the Whoa Nellie Deli!

 For the most part, we do not get up at the crack of dawn in the Yosemite workshops.
 Yosemite National Park is a west facing park, and the light is best during late afternoon and sunset.
-During the summer, we will be shooting sunsets until 8:30 and 9pm, sometimes at Glacier Point, which is an hour’s drive from Yosemite Valley.
-We often do not get into bed until 11pm or midnight.
+During the spring workshop we will be shooting sunsets until 8:30 and 9pm, sometimes at Glacier Point, which is an hour’s drive from Yosemite Valley.
+Sometimes we do not get into bed until 11pm or midnight.

-The goal of my workshops is to teach you to reduce the amount of time thinking about your camera and increase the amount if time thinking about your subject matter and still get mind-boggling shots.
+The goal of my workshops is to teach you to reduce the time thinking about your camera and increase the time thinking about your subject matter and still get mind-boggling shots.

 I will teach you how not to agonize over settings and still get the highest quality image your camera can capture.